 It is important to act quickly after your dog bite incident.
 Under Florida law, you will only have four years from the date you suffered your injury to file a claim for damages.
 If you do not file a claim before the statute of limitations expires you will not be able to recover the money you deserve.

 You can make sure that your claim is filed on time by speaking with an experienced Florida dog bite attorney immediately after you are injured.
-Call the attorneys at Lavent Law today for help.
+Call the attorneys at Lavent Law, P.A. today for help.